ktp-forked-repos/js-algorithms-data-structures/Readme.md

 </p>

 Collection of most used data structures, design patterns, and algorithms written in TypeScript.
-Each algorithm has separate Readme file with explanation of algorithm, test cases implemented in Jest,  and online demo for playing around.
+Each algorithm has separate Readme file with explanation of algorithm, well commented source code, test cases implemented in Jest, and online demo for playing around.

 ⚠️ This repository is created only for education purpose.
 Therefore, using it for commercial purpose is forbidden.